cascadium/OpenMAMA-omnm/README.md

 more, but in the meantime, it focuses entirely on scalar data types.

-*NB: This project is MIT Licensed and in no way affiliated with nor supported by the OpenMAMA project or SR Labs - if you find any issues, please report to this project via github.*
+*NB: This project is MIT Licensed and in no way affiliated with nor supported by the OpenMAMA project - if you find any issues, please report to this project via github.*

 ## Functionality